sebastiansutter/techguides/pages/cipbootcamp/cipbootcamp.md

 3. **VERY IMPORTANT** It is very important you do not suspend your lab environment.
 We have seen cases when the environment goes into suspend mode, the Rook-Ceph shared storage gets corrupted.
 Also it is a good practice that you shut down ICP before powering down your enviroment.
 A script has been included to handle that for you that will be explained in the coming sections.
 When you power down your environment, you can safely use the `power off` option as the shared storage can interfere with the normal graceful shutdown method.
 So far using power off hasn't caused any problems that we are aware of.
 3. You are also able to SSH into your environment.
 You can find out the exact address to SSH to in your Skytap Environment window under `networking` and `published services`.
 The Published Services set up for you will be for the SSH Port (22) under the `CIP Master` node.
 The published service will look something like `services-uscentral.skytap.com:10000`.
 Your environment will have a different port on it.
 You can then SSH to to the machine from your local machine.
 4. Additionally, you can access the machine direct via the Skytap UI.
 This is functional, but can be cumbersome to work with as its not easy to copy and paste into and out of Skytap, especially for the non X-Windows based environments.
 5. Password-less SSH has also been enabled between the Master node and the other nodes in the environment.  **note** a table with the environment configuration is provided below.
 Credentials for each machine are `root`/`Passw0rd`.
-You shouldn't need to use this for the lab, but its provided for your information.

 | VM        | Hostname  | IP Address | # of CPU | RAM    | Disk Space (LOCAL) | Shared Storage | Additional Notes |
 |-----------|-----------|------------|----------|--------|--------------------|----------------|------------------|